-If all started with those dogs-the discovery about the lucky pieces, I mean.
-You see, they go back twenty years, while the dogs only go back five years.
-Not much more than pups, they are.
-I went to see Jack about the dogs and found out about the lucky pieces.
-It just goes to show-goes to show what, I don't know, but it does go to in and pressed a lucky piece into Jack's hand Jack's relief was so obvious that Gordon rushed out and bought a black china elephant and presented it to his boss with suitable incantations for luck.
+So you call it madness and I call it junk-or I did call it junk until I had sat down with Jack for an hour's converzasione and discovered his code of superstition to be so honest, so double-riveted and so conspicuously effective in and pressed a lucky piece into Jack's hand.
+Jack's relief was so obvious that Gordon rushed out and bought a black china elephant and presented it to his boss with suitable incantations for luck.
 The show was a hit and so was Jack.
 Thereafter, no show opened, no microphone yawned for the glib inventions of Baron Munchausen that Gordon did not buy a china animal for his employer.
-Dogs, cats, armadillos, giraffes, serpents, wolves, tigers and other china reproductions of God's creatures were added to the collection.
+Dogs, cats, armadillos, giraffes, serpents, wolves, tigers and other china reproductions of creatures were added to the collection.